crabycode/CSS_Final_Project/README.md

 Craby's First Personal Website
 <br>
 This is my final project after the CSS course.
 It is my first ever personal website(portofolio).
 I tried to demonstrate everything
-<br>I learned from the course and also did some research on websites (mostly w3schools) to enhance my knowledge!
-Key things that
-<br>I learned apart from the codedex course and would like to mention is adding some "responsiveness" to my website.
+I learned from the course and also did some research on websites (mostly w3schools) to enhance my knowledge!
+Key things that I learned apart from the codedex course and would like to mention is adding some "responsiveness" to my website.

 <ul>
 <li>Using the :hover to an element so it changes when you hover it with your mouse</li>